AntonioCS/calculator-test/README.md

 ### Note

-I tried to cover as much as possible but possibly with more time I could have tested a bitm more
+I tried to cover as much as possible but possibly with more time I could have tested a bit more.
+The exceptions don't have very clear messages and are there basically as a placeholder

 ### Note 2